jbiatek/BSGRulebook/rulebook.md

 Players may only move out of the Brig if they pass the Brig's Skill Check, or an effect *specifically* says to move a player out of the Brig.
 For example, a card that says "send the President to Sickbay" cannot be used to transfer the President from the Brig.
 If, however, it said "move a character from the Brig to Sickbay", it would be allowed.
 In particular, Kat's "Stim Junkie" weakness does not move her to Sickbay, and Lee Adama cannot use "Alert Viper Pilot" to leave the Brig.

-The text on the board says that characters can move to "any location" after passing the Skill check, but the rules say on page 18 that they can move to any location *on Galactica*.
+The text on the board says that characters can move to "any location" after passing the Skill check, but the rules specify on page 18 that they can move to any location *on Galactica*.

 Players may use any Action they wish in the Brig.
-They are also allowed to use "Movement: " actions during their Movement phase.
+They are also allowed to use Movement actions during their Movement phase.
 The only restrictions that apply to them are on leaving the Brig and on playing cards into Skill checks.

 #### Moving players to Sickbay/Brig